Divide-By-0/blog/content/posts/movies.md

 - **Tick Tick Boom**: 9/10.
 This year’s Lin Manuel Miranda release.
 The relationship dialogue felt really authentic, and it’s really fun to see the maturation of the character's vision throughout time.
 Confused how 30/90 is the most popular song from the album, I put it dead last on my ranking.
 Alexandra Shipp is my newest celeb crush for sure.

 - **Tenet**: 10/10.
-On the first watch, I was unfortunately too sleep-deprived to understand even half of what was going on.
 This is one of the few films I've ever rewatched immediately, since the plot was so complex and addicting to puzzle out.
 After spending a long night analyzing it, I think it’s self-consistent and I finally was able to wrap my head around all the story lines and questions.
-I think I really enjoy these cerebral multi-layered plots; it reminds me a bit of unwrapping the onion plots of ‘Us’ or ‘Interstellar’, but this one is like 5x as complex and does a surprisingly excellent, non-tropey job with its take on time travel. <!-- There is one quirk with injuries working slightly differently whether it's normal or radiation induced, but I think it's still consistent.  -->
+I think I really enjoy these cerebral multi-layered plots; it reminds me a bit of unwrapping the onion plots of ‘Us’ or ‘Interstellar’, but this one is like 5x as complex, and has a surprisingly excellent, non-tropey take on time travel.
+On the first watch, I was unfortunately too sleep-deprived to understand even half of what was going on -- I recommend watching with full focus. <!-- There is one quirk with injuries working slightly differently whether it's normal or radiation induced, but I think it's still consistent.  -->

 ### 2021